If you originally purchased your vehicle from a dealer, lending institution, leasing company, or other retailer, you must use

 If you originally purchased (or acquired by gift or transfer) your vehicle from an individual or other private party, you must use

 Form RUT-50 when you bring the vehicle into Illinois.
-If you had the vehicle titled in another state for more than three months, no Illinois tax is due, but you still must file Form RUT-50 to reflect that fact.
+If you are an individual moving into Illinois and had the vehicle titled in another state for more than three months, no Illinois tax is due, but you still must file Form RUT-50 to reflect that fact.